AEFGP/AEFGP.github.io/compiterator/readme.md

 1. Location of the iterated point, can be used to demonstrate the attractor properties.
 1. Point at which the plot is drawn towards, also useful to demonstrate the attractors.
 1. Game probabilities, with the probability of iterated point resetting as x and layer swapping as y respectively.
-1. Most recently created node, mostly for making small adjustments in the fatou experimental mode.
+1. Most recently created node, mostly for making small adjustments in the exponential sum mode.

 You can budge the point specified by the input settings that would otherwise be set by the mouse a small distance from its current position by pressing `WASD` in the way you would expect, `W` = up, `A` = left, `S` = down, `D` = right.
 This can be used to observe how small changes in the current state effect the outcome without having to locate the old point with the mouse.